6 Reasons Why Brexit Would Not Lead to Another Scottish ReferendumTweet

 The SNP plays up this idea because it must satisfy the impatient tiger, which is its membership.
 It must constantly make them think that independence is just one more meal away.

-However, it is unlikely to want a referendum in reality – for the simple fact that it would struggle to win it!
+However, it is unlikely to want a referendum in reality – for the simple fact that it might struggle to win it!